gganssle/astroBio/README.md

-Let's see what skills the current NASA astronaut class is missing!
+<strong>Let's see what skills the current NASA astronaut class is missing!</strong>

 Here's my analysis: <a href=https://github.com/gganssle/astroBio/blob/master/results.pdf> RESULTS </a>